This post contains affiliate links, which means that I may receive a small commission if you book through my links, at no extra cost to you.

 1. Go for a Scenic Drive

-You’ll be awestruck as you drive anywhere in this park.
+One of the best things to do in Grand Teton National Park is to simply pull over while you’re driving and soak in the views.
+Seriously.
+You’ll be awestruck as you drive anywhere in this park, but especially along Teton Park Road.
 Seeing the Teton Mountain Range capped with snow peeking out above the horizon is so picturesque!
-Make sure to drive along Teton Park Road for some epic views.
 You can also map out these viewpoints for some of the best spots to take a picture of the landscape:

 2. Hike

-There are SO many epic hikes in Grand Teton National Park.
+One of the best things to do in Grand Teton National Park is to hike!
+There are SO many epic hikes here.
 The scenic alpine mountain landscape make this destination a hiker’s dream come true.
 I did a lot of research on the best hikes in Grand Teton before my trip.
-Instead of doing the ever-popular (and crowded) Jenny Lake hike to Inspiration Point/Hidden Falls, I did Phelps Lake and Delta Lake.
-I highly recommend both of these hikes.
-They were beautiful and uncrowded – definitely two of the best hikes in Grand Teton!
+Instead of doing the ever-popular (and crowded) Jenny Lake hike to Inspiration Point/Hidden Falls, I did Phelps Lake and Delta Lake on my first trip, and Taggart Lake on my second trip to Grand Teton NP.
+I highly recommend all 3 of these hikes.
+They were beautiful and uncrowded – definitely some of the best hikes in Grand Teton!

 I’m sure the Jenny Lake hike to Inspiration Point/Hidden Falls is also great, but in my limited time I wanted to escape the crowds.
 I plan to go back at some point and try hiking that one on a weekday when it’s likely less crowded.